louiscklaw/kilocode-agents/README.md

-# Claude Code Subagents Collection
+# kilocode Subagents Collection

+## Credits (intended to be in front of anything)

+this project shamelessly fork from [Claude Code Subagents Collection](https://github.com/wshobson/agents)

+## Overview

+Sorry but this project is still work-in-progress

 A comprehensive collection of specialized AI subagents for [Claude Code](https://docs.anthropic.com/en/docs/claude-code), designed to enhance development workflows with domain-specific expertise.

-## Overview

 This repository contains 50 specialized subagents that extend Claude Code's capabilities.
 Each subagent is an expert in a specific domain, automatically invoked based on context or explicitly called when needed.
 All agents are configured with specific Claude models based on task complexity for optimal performance and cost-effectiveness.